 He died in November of 1888.
 Anna (Hamilton) Bailey, Virginia (Hamilton) Forster, and Elizabeth Bailey continued to live at 326 Commonwealth during the 1888-1889 season, but moved thereafter.
 By the early 1890s, Elizabeth Bailey was living at the Hotel Bellevue at 19-23 Beacon, and Anna Bailey and Virginia Forster were living in St. Louis, where they had been born.

 On February 26, 1889, 326 Commonwealth was purchased from Lewis Bailey’s estate and heirs by Frances (Fannie) Ann (Holden) Tinkham, the wife of wholesale produce merchant George Henry Tinkham.
 They previously had lived at 74 Montgomery.
+They also maintained a house in Lynn.
 His sister, Abbie A. Tinkham, lived with them.

 The Tinkhams raised their three surviving children at 326 Commonwealth: George Holden Tinkham, Rebecca Warren Tinkham, and Madeleine Tinkham.

 Rebecca Tinkham married in January of 1902 to Stuart Warren Cramer, an engineer from Charlotte, North Carolina, where they lived after their marriage.